TheHelmholtz/thehelmholtz.github.io/_posts/2017-07-15-hello-world.md

 ---
 layout: post
 title:  "Hello World!"
-date:   2017-07-15 22:00:00 +0800
+date:   2017-07-15
+permalink: /blog/hello_world
 categories: jekyll update
 ---
-[helmholtz.io](http://helmholtz.io) is a blog devoted to machine learning, generative methods, and theories of the Bayesian Brain.
+This blog is about neurally-inspired methods of machine learning.
+We focus on the framework of free energy minimization (thus Helmholtz) and approximate + exact inference.

 New posts coming soon!